 Our Revenue and Financing Policy outlines how we are funding our activities and is detailed in full in Volume 2 of this document.
-For 2009/10 we have made the following changes to our Revenue and Financing Policy:
+In 2009/10 we are proposing to make the following changes to our Revenue and Financing Policy:

-ACTIVITY CHANGE COMPARED TO 2008 2.4.2 & 2.4.3 Sewage collection, treatment and disposal Increase user charge funding from 0% to 5% to reflect trade waste charges introduced in 2009/10 4.3.1 Arts and cultural festivals Decrease from 25% to 20% non-rates income as proposed in 2008/09 4.4.2 Arts Partnerships Decrease from 30% to 25% user charges 5.3.3 Synthetic turf sportsfields New activity with a user charge target 40% 5.2.3 Recreation programmes Decrease from 25% non-rates income to 5% to reflect loss of SPARC Push Play programme funding 5.4.3 Public health Increase from 45% to 50% user charges 6.2.1.
-Building control and facilitation Increase from 60% to 65% use charges as proposed in 2008/09 6.3.1 Development control and facilitation Increase from 45% to 50% user charges 7.2.3 Passenger transport network Decrease from 100% to 70% non-rates funding, reflecting forecast lower bus shelter advertising income
+Activity Change 2.4.2 & 2.4.3 Sewage collection, treatment and disposal Increase user charge funding from 0% to 5% to reflect trade waste charges introduced in 2009/10 4.3.1 Arts and cultural festivals Decrease from 25% to 20% non-rates income as proposed in 2008/09 4.4.2 Arts Partnerships Decrease from 30% to 25% user charges 5.3.3 Synthetic turf sports fields New activity with a user charge target 40% 5.2.3 Recreation programmes Decrease from 25% non-rates income to 5% to reflect loss of SPARC Push Play programme funding 5.4.3 Public health Increase from 45% to 50% user charges 6.2.1.
+Building control and facilitation Increase from 60% to 65% use charges as proposed in 2008/09 6.3.1 Development control and facilitation Increase from 45% to 50% user charges 7.2.3 Passenger transport network Decrease from 100% to 70% non-rates funding, reflecting forecast lower bus shelter advertising income contributions, NZTA subsidies and bequests).
+This income flows through to the net operating surplus to be available to fund capital expenditure.
+Offsetting this are some depreciation costs on assets which we have resolved not to fund.